maurcz/angrymetalguy-to-spotify/README.md

 # Angry Metal Guy to Spotify

-This project adds reviews from https://www.angrymetalguy.com/ to spotify playlists.
-The process runs once every Sunday morning (EST) and updates all the playlists.
-All playlists are Public, created under my own username, and **can be accessed by anyone**.
+This project periodically adds reviews from https://www.angrymetalguy.com/ to spotify playlists.
+The process runs once every Sunday morning (EST).

-Execution is made via AWS Lambda, triggered by Amazon EventBridge.
-Secrets (like spotify creds) are configured in a `.env` file for local dev, and as environment variables inside AWS Lambda.
-Deployment is made via `make lambda-deploy`.
+All playlists are public, created under my own username, and **can be accessed by anyone**.

 ## Rotation Playlist